okuzawats/okuzawats/README.md

   - Oracle Certified Java Programmer, Silver SE 8 (2018)
   - Applied Information Technician (a.k.a 応用情報技術者, a certification for software engineer in Japan) (2018)
 - 🖋 Academic Background
-  - Bachelor of Science in Computer Science at University of the People (WIP)
+  - Bachelor of Science in Computer Science at University of the People (2020 ~ WIP)
   - Master of Public Policy and Social Governance at Hosei University (2014)
   - Bachelor of Science in Material Science at Tokyo Institute of Technology (2008)
 - 🌱 I’m currently learning Flutter